explicitworkload/infrakvm/OpenShift.md

 #### 1. Set Up a Local Mirror Registry

 Your air-gapped environment needs a local container registry to store the OpenShift images.
-This registry has been pre-installed for you at https://quay.kubernetes.day/ so that you can skip this portion.
-Take note the lightweight mirror-registry is not meant for production usage.
+This registry has been pre-installed for you at https://quay.kubernetes.day/ & https://quay2.kubernetes.day/ so that you can skip this portion.

+💡 **Tip:** In the official OpenShift guide, take note the lightweight mirror-registry is not meant for production usage.

 #### 2. Mirror the OpenShift Images